 Are there any reasons why I shouldn’t remortgage?

-There are times when we wouldn’t recommend remortgaging.
-If you’re unsure, give us a call and we’ll have a chat about your circumstances.
-Here are some reasons why you might not want to remortgage right now.
+If you’re unsure, give us a call on 01925 906 210 and we’ll have a chat about your circumstances.

 - Your mortgage debt is small – once your loan falls below a certain amount, it often isn’t worth switching lenders.
 The smaller your mortgage debt is, the worse the effect of any fees you’ll need to pay.
 You may find that it makes sense to stay on a rate with a higher interest rate.

 - You’re stuck with high early repayment charges – hefty repayment charges can mean that it won’t always be cost effective to switch to a better rate.
 If it will cost an arm and a leg to move away from your current rate, just make sure you’re ready to switch as soon as your rate is nearly finished.
 There are other options we may be able to help you with to raise additional capital, such as a further advance or secured loan to avoid these charges.